Working with how life works

 nau mai, haere mai, piki mai

 Welcome.
 We invite you to be part of advancing the emerging regenerative paradigm, while growing your business, supported by Carol Sanford and a community of New Zealand and Australian businesses.

 This programme is an internet-based, live learning and development community for growth-stage businesses and business units that aspire to gain the benefits and make the contribution to history that regenerative business practice offers.

-Beginning April 2019, The Regenerative Business Development Community’s interactive format offers accelerated, responsible growth to 12-15 businesses.
+Beginning mid 2019, The Regenerative Business Development Community’s interactive format offers accelerated, responsible growth to 12-15 businesses.
 Centred on eight video-conference sessions spread over the year, participants experience how a diversity of businesses translate and apply a decades-old, proven whole living systems approach - yet to be embraced by most mainstream companies - that produces 3X to 10X growth and simultaneously contributes to social, cultural and ecosystem vitality.

 “Carol Sanford transforms how to think about business and the world—producing not only sustainable prosperity but levels of meaning and commitment that most firms only dream of.
 She has created the prototype for the Business of the Future.”